GDSC-Delft-Dev/apa/src/pipeline/README.md

 - Mosaicing module - transforms the flyover images into a single farmland bird's eye view image
 - Index module - computes pixel-level indicies that provide general information about the field
 - Insight module - evaluates the database and indicies to provide actionable and localized insights that identify issues and improve farming efficiency
+- Segmentation module - computes pixel-level masks for a number of different annotations that can be directly shown to the user
+- Preprocessing module - performs a number of image preprocessing steps depending on the usage of the result further in the pipeline.
+Most commonly it is a prerequisite before the Index and Segmentation module

 Each module automatically verifies its dependencies (e.g. to identify moisture content near-infrared spectrum is required) and provide statistics about no. of executions, success rates, and processing times.